 SEZD is a model of an integrated economic development composed of zones: a sea port, industrial area, new town, fishing harbor, tourist zone, a logistics center and an education and training zone, all of which are supported by a multimodal transport system that connects it with nearby regions (e.g., the Arabian Gulf countries, Middle East, East Africa and Southeast Asia).
 The Special Economic Zone is administered, regulated, and developed by the Special Economic Zone at Duqm (SEZD), a financially and administratively independent government entity.

-With a land area of 2,000 km2 and 70 km. of coastline along the Arabian Sea, the Duqm Special Economic Zone (SEZ) is the largest in the Middle East and North Africa region and ranks among the largest in the world.
-The Duqm SEZ has long been envisioned as the place that will balance regional development by energizing the Al Wusta governorate in addition to diversifying sources of national income and creating job opportunities for Omanis.
+With a land area of 2,000 km2 and 70 km. of coastline along the Arabian Sea, the Special Economic Zone at Duqm (SEZD) is the largest in the Middle East and North Africa region and ranks among the largest in the world.
+The SEZD has long been envisioned as the place that will balance regional development by energizing the Al Wusta governorate in addition to diversifying sources of national income and creating job opportunities for Omanis.

 For more information, visit the company website: https://www.duqm.gov.om